Marathon to 5K

-Running speed intervals on the road is a great way to prepare for road races or get in speedwork if you don’t have access to a track.
-Running fast on the road is a great “race” simulator because it prepares your body to run race pace on changing terrain: you get used to the challenge of running fast up hill and using the downhills to your advantage.
+Running speed intervals on the road instead of the track is a great way to tune up for road races because it prepares your body to run race pace on changing terrain: you get used to the challenge of running fast up hill and using the downhills to your advantage.

 1 on 1 off